BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 # Future update
 I have successfully applied technical Indicators (ie Stochastics Oscillator, MACD, ATR) to the model.
 I will combine it with the event driven one to create a larger model with better hyperparameter optimization.

+# Drawback
+Currently, the evaluation metrics is using mean square error.
+It is not appropriate because the price difference is pretty similar to previous day.
+I will change it to a classification model soon.

 # How to use Quandl
 With this link, you should be able to get the historic price data of a particular stock after login.
 Use Export > Python > api key and insert the api key to your model.